-(1) The criteria for the disposal or letting of assets, including unserviceable, redundant or obsolete assets, subject to sections 14 and 90 of the Act, are as follows:

-- (a) Every head of department shall report to the chief financial officer on 31 October and 30 April of each financial year on any fixed assets which such head of department wishes to have written off, stating in full the reasons for such recommendation. - (b) The chief financial officer shall consolidate all such reports, and submit a recommendation to the Council on the fixed assets to be written off. - (c) assets may only be disposed of as approved by Council; - (d) assets stolen or damaged beyond repair, and replaced by the Broker or from the Insurance Fund, may be written off as approved by the Insurance Portfolio and reported annually to the Council; - (e) all the requirements as per the approved Fixed Asset Management Policy must be adhered to for the disposal or letting of assets. - (2) Assets may be disposed of by - (a) transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (b) transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (c) selling the asset; - (d) destroying the asset, or - (e) donation of the assets (as approved by Council). - (3) The accounting officer must ensure that - - (a) immovable property is sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - (b) movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous; - (c) firearms are not sold or donated to any person or institution within or outside the Republic unless approved by the National Conventional Arms Control Committee; - immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise;
+- (1) The criteria for the disposal or letting of assets, including unserviceable, redundant, or obsolete assets, subject to sections 14 and 90 of the Act, are as follows: - (a) Every head of department shall report to the chief financial officer on 31 October and 30 April of each financial year on any fixed assets which such head of department wishes to have written off, stating in full the reasons for such recommendation. - (b) The chief financial officer shall consolidate all such reports and submit a recommendation to the Council on the fixed assets to be written off. - (c) assets may only be disposed of as approved by Council. - (d) assets stolen or damaged beyond repair, and replaced by the Broker or from the Insurance Fund, may be written off as approved by the Insurance Portfolio and reported annually to the Council. - (e) all the requirements as per the approved Fixed Asset Management Policy must be adhered to for the disposal or letting of assets. - (2) Assets may be disposed of by - (a) transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets. - (b) transferring the asset to another organ of state at market related value or, when appropriate, free of charge. - (c) selling the asset. - (d) destroying the asset, or - (e) donation of the assets (as approved by Council). - (3) The accounting officer must ensure that - (a) immovable property is sold only at market related prices except when the public interest or the plight of the poor demands otherwise. - Only council resolved items will be accepted by the SCM section for tender/auction process.
+These resolutions and valuations should not be older than 12 months.
+The copy of the valuation certificate, zoning certificate and council resolution and all other documents pertaining to the sale of land must accompany the request for the sale of the mentioned land/property.